Dr Andrew Lee

 I qualified in medicine from the University of Edinburgh.
 Following paediatric and tropical medicine training, I then worked overseas running primary health care and tuberculosis control programmes in Afghanistan.

-I am currently a director of primary care and population health with a NHS clinical commissioning group in Yorkshire.
-I joined the Section of Public Health in ScHARR in February 2008 and am a Reader of Global Public Health.
+I joined the Section of Public Health in ScHARR in February 2008 and am a Professor of Public Health.

 - Research interests